zapwai/spellingbee-helper/README.md

 Ta To : 5 7
 </code>

-I then added the prep.pl script which uses Tesseract to convert your screenshots into textfiles.
+I then added the prep.pl script which uses Tesseract to convert your screenshots into textfiles.<br>
+Image::OCR::Tesseract requires `convert` (Imagemagick).

 Try the web version here: [zapwai.net/bee](https://zapwai.net/bee)